Oceans represent 99% of living space on planet earth. They can be both frightening and soothing, but they are always majestic and fascinating,

 Neither do we feel the lack of oxygen while the carbon dioxide level is at its maximum.
 On this 4-D ride, we are like the scientists discovering deepwater creatures and roaming the seamounts as well as the crevices and underwater magma-spewing vents.

-In doing so, we encounter all manner of odd-looking fish sporting new “fish styles,” such as the frightening-looking but harmless deep sea dragonfish.
-Odder still are the creatures discovered in the Juan de Fuca Ridge off the coast of Washington state, near those underwater hydrothermal vents.
+In doing so, we encounter many odd-looking fish sporting new “fish styles,” such as the frightening-looking but harmless deep-sea dragonfish.
+Odder still are the creatures discovered in the Juan de Fuca Ridge, off the coast of Washington state, near those underwater hydrothermal vents.

 This fish can change sex when mating, and can even reproduce by fertilizing itself in order to expand its deep-sea vent community.